 Because it means people are thinking, and that people are grappling with the complexity of the fog of war.
-And jettisoning silly claptrap about good guys and bad guys, right and wrong, and a clear, easily definable line that demarcates it all.
+And abandoning silly nonsense about good guys and bad guys, right and wrong, and a clear, easily definable line that demarcates it all.

 I cannot stress this enough — the podcast was strong enough that it hooked me and held my attention to the same degree as any of the strongest TV series you could point to right now, which surprised me.
-It also surprised me to learn that there are only around 2,500 SEALs.
-There are high schools with bigger student bodies than that, and with less drama, to boot.
+It also surprised me to learn that there are only around 2,500 SEALs — a small number, when you consider there are US high schools with bigger student bodies than that.
+And with less drama, to boot.

-“F–k that, I’m a f–ng lion,” a SEAL tells Taberski at one point during the podcast, in relation to that maxim about the three kinds of people in the world.
+“F–k that, I’m a f–ng lion,” a SEAL tells Taberski at one point during The Line, in relation to that maxim about the three kinds of people in the world.
 “I’m hunting wolves.
 I’m not waiting for wolves to hunt me.
 And every now and then, I’ll eat a sheepdog and a lamb, if it gets in my way …”

 “… That’s been my mentality, and I’m trying to tone it down.”

-Taberski also spends time, well in advance of squaring the focus on Gallagher and his action, by walking through how it is that soldiers become SEALs in the first place.
+Taberski also spends time, well in advance of squaring the focus on Gallagher and his action, by walking through just how it is that soldiers become SEALs in the first place.
 He details the intense, grueling “hell week” program they’re put through, which is really designed to do one thing: Make as many of them as possible say, “To hell with this,” then ring the bell in the center of camp, and quit.
-Because contrary to what you might think, the people in charge of looking for men to become SEALs aren’t looking for necessarily the fastest, strongest, toughest, meanest, smartest … or whatever other adjective you want to pick.
+Because contrary to what you might think, the people in charge of turning men into SEALs aren’t looking for necessarily the fastest, strongest, toughest, meanest, smartest, or even the best.
 When you boil it down to the fundamental thing, The Line explains to listeners, the SEALs are looking for guys who just won’t quit or stop.

-Suffice it to say, if this is the kind of thing that Apple has in mind for its original podcast efforts, something the iPhone maker wants to do to increasingly compete against tough podcast rivals like Spotify, then sign me up.
-The Line, by the way, is meant to be a semi-companion to a forthcoming four-part Apple TV+ docu-series of the same name, which will tell the same story about Gallagher but from different perspectives.
+The Line, by the way, is a companion of sorts to a four-part Apple TV Plus docu-series of the same name, which will tell the same story about Gallagher but from different perspectives.
 Taberski told me that both projects share reporting, but they’re meant to be two standalone entities.
-If you watched and liked the podcast, the thinking is that you’ll also want to check out the docu-series this fall on Apple TV+, because it will add more to the story.
+If you watched and liked the podcast, the thinking is that you’ll also want to check out the docu-series on Apple’s streaming service, because it will add more to the story.

-From Apple’s official description of the podcast version of The Line, which comes from Jigsaw Productions: “The immersive Apple TV+ original podcast employs exclusive investigative reporting, one-on one interviews with Gallagher and his wife, and extraordinary access to over 50 current and former special operators, giving listeners an inside understanding of the psychological toll on service members embroiled in ceaseless warfare, the secretive culture of the military’s most elite special operations units, and the struggle for justice in the fog of war.”
+From Apple’s official description of the podcast version of The Line, which comes from Jigsaw Productions: “The immersive Apple TV Plus original podcast employs exclusive investigative reporting, one-on-one interviews with Gallagher and his wife, and extraordinary access to over 50 current and former special operators, giving listeners an inside understanding of the psychological toll on service members embroiled in ceaseless warfare, the secretive culture of the military’s most elite special operations units, and the struggle for justice in the fog of war.”